-We speak to Cloud Tech about our top tips to assess whether hyperconvergence should be be a part of your data management strategy.
+We speak to Cloud Tech News about our top tips for your cloud data management strategy and GDPR in 2018.

 Cloud: Not for everyone